2016–17 Towson Tigers women's basketball team

-The 2016–17 Towson Tigers women's basketball team represents Towson University during the 2016–17 NCAA Division I women's basketball season.
-The Tigers, led by fourth year head coach Niki Reid Geckeler, play their home games at SECU Arena and were members of the Colonial Athletic Association (CAA).
+The 2016–17 Towson Tigers women's basketball team represented Towson University during the 2016–17 NCAA Division I women's basketball season.
+The Tigers, led by fourth year head coach Niki Reid Geckeler, played their home games at SECU Arena and were members of the Colonial Athletic Association (CAA).
 They finished the season 12–18, 5–13 in CAA play to finish in a 3 way tie for eighth place.
 They lost in the first round of the CAA women's tournament to Hofstra.